 How Will Your Home Loan Repayments Be Impacted In A Falling Interest Rate Environment

-In the chart below, we can see that SORA rates, which most home loan packages are pegged against, have sharply risen since 2022 – reaching a high of nearly 4.5%.
+In the chart below, we can see that SORA rates, which many home loan packages are pegged against, have sharply risen since 2022 – reaching a high of nearly 4.5% in October 2022, and tapering to around 2.0% today, the lowest it has been since mid-2022.
+If interest rates stay here, the home loan rates will gradually drop as well.

 Source: Rates retrieved from MAS